Best Enneagram Books That Will Help You Know Yourself Better

 Enneagram is a great system that helps you understand more about yourself and other people.
 Ennea stands for “nine” and grammos means “figures” or “symbols” in Greek.
 Put together, you’ll have a “nine-pointed figure”.

 As the name suggests, there are nine personality types, ranging from type 1-9.
-Similar to the Myers Briggs personality test, you can take free enneagram test online or the paid ones such as the rheti test (Riso-Hudson Enneagram Type Indicator) to help you discover your personality type.
+Similar to the Myers Briggs personality test, you can take free enneagram tests online or the paid ones such as the rheti test (Riso-Hudson Enneagram Type Indicator) to help you discover your personality type.
 If not, there are also some books below that will help you to determine your type.

 Enneagram can be complicated.
 The nine personality types can be further subdivided into their wings and instinctual variants.
 The list of books below will cover everything you need to know about enneagram.